 We are excited to host so many excellent speakers and presentations at TrustCon.
 TSPA is committed to providing a confidential environment to facilitate these valuable discussions.
 We understand that not all speakers attending TrustCon may feel comfortable having their presentation materials quoted, distributed, or discussed publicly.

 In addition to securing the appropriate colored lanyards (see above), TrustCon speakers must also communicate their confidentiality preferences to TSPA staff ahead of the speaking event.
 TSPA staff will communicate speaker preferences via the room monitor before each event.
 We also encourage TrustCon speakers to label any presentation materials with appropriate confidentiality restrictions.

 Speaker preferences can be as restrictive as the speaker chooses (e.g., on the record, off the record, on background, Chatham House Rule, etc).
 Additionally, speakers should also clearly communicate their confidentiality preferences to session attendees.
-Unless otherwise stated by TSPA or the session speaker, or indicated by a colored lanyard or the room monitor, session attendees can assume no restrictions on confidentiality apply to the materials and information presented during TrustCon or at Birds of a Feather events.
+Unless otherwise stated by TSPA or the session speaker, or indicated by a colored lanyard or the room monitor, session attendees can assume no restrictions on confidentiality apply to the materials and information presented during TrustCon or at any networking event, including Birds of a Feather.

 If a TrustCon speaker has any confidentiality requirements, restrictions, or concerns, the speaker should contact email@example.com as soon as possible.

 Violations of the TrustCon Privacy & Confidentiality Policy

 TSPA takes reported violations of this Policy extremely seriously.
 If at any time during the event, you believe a TrustCon participant or staff member has violated this Policy, please reach out to a TSPA staff member or TrustCon volunteer for help.
 We encourage you to report any violations that you witness during the event, as soon as possible.